kislow/networking-variety/cisco-switch-scripts/vtp-join-domain/README.md

 **Note:** Before using this script, a vtp domain on a core switch has to be available.

-**info:** If you would like to remove switches from an exisiting or previously defined vtp domain, you may use the vtp transparent function [./vtpTransparent.sh]
+**info:** If you would like to remove switches from an exisiting or previously defined vtp domain, you may use the vtp transparent script ./vtpTransparent.sh

 **Important:** VTP's may cause failures and loop if not implemented correctly.